 BiaxialCrack is one of the most advance tool developed by STRUANG.
 It allows the biaxial bending calculation of complex and generic composite sections with crack width calculation.
 Starting from a section CAD file (.dxf) user can define the reinforcement, all the embedded profiles and the openings through the concrete.
 BiaxialCrack studies the section using finite elements by defining a high-level mesh.
-The software can be used for generic composite material, current version has been written mainly for composite concrete/steel elements.
-For seismic design it provides Curvature and Ductility calculation (EC2 ITA NTC2018).
+The software can be used for generic composite material, current version has been written mainly for composite concrete/steel and timber/concrete elements.
+For seismic design it provides Curvature and Ductility calculation.
 Once calculation process has been completed user can export all the relevant output in a detailed report (Microsoft Excel and Word document).

 BiaxialCrack is a software for the analysis and verification of a generic reinforced section or composite section with a very complex geometry.